Slide left / right to view this image, or View Full Size

 have determined how and exactly where a road will be built, NCDOT typically begins

 acquiring any necessary property to accommodate the project and then awards a construction contract.
+During this time, existing utilities in conflict with the proposed design are moved.

 Only then does